bujiio/buji-pac4j/README.md

 1) the credentials are extracted from the current request to fetch the user profile (from the identity provider) which is then saved in the web session

+2) The HttpActionAdapter is executed.
+In version 3.1.0 and above a custom HttpActionAdapter may be configured.

-2) finally, the user is redirected back to the originally requested url (or to the `defaultUrl`).
-If some filters are defined in the app descriptor and associated with the current request they will be normally executed.
+3) finally, the user is redirected back to the originally requested url (or to the `defaultUrl`).

 The following parameters are available: